Tadas Labukas

-Tadas Labukas (born 10 January 1984 in Alytus) is a Lithuanian footballer, who lastly played for the Lithuanian A Lyga club FK Atlantas.
+Tadas Labukas (born 10 January 1984) is a Lithuanian professional footballer who plays as a forward for Sakuona Plikiai.

 Career

-Club

-He was a striker for Arka Gdynia, having signed a two-year contract in July 2009.
+Labukas played for Arka Gdynia, having signed a two-year contract in July 2009.
 He was released from Arka Gdynia on 30 June 2011.
 But, after going on a brief trial, he joined Brann on a short-term contract which could be extended.
 Before the start of the 2012 season Labukas joined the Latvian Higher League club Skonto Riga.
 He scored 11 goals in 28 league matches for his club, sharing the club's top scorer's honor with Valērijs Šabala.
 In January 2013 Labukas left Riga, joining the Russian First Division club Torpedo Moscow.
 In February 2014, he left Russia to join new A Lyga club FK Trakai.
-After successful season Tadas was signed by Polish I liga club Miedź Legnica, but after the season ended chose to return to Lithuania and help Trakai.
+After a successful season Labukas signed for Polish I liga club Miedź Legnica, but after the season ended chose to return to Lithuania and help Trakai.
 In January 2017 Labukas decided to extend his contract with Lithuanian vice-champions, but it was terminated during the season.